Android Command-line Tools

-Understanding how to leverage command-line tools for professional Android development on macOS.
+Understanding how to use command-line tools for professional Android development on macOS.

 Android SDK Command-line Tools evolved from the legacy 'tools' directory that shipped with early Android SDKs.
 As the Android build system matured, Google recognized that developers needed lightweight alternatives to the increasingly resource-heavy Android Studio.
 The cmdline-tools package was introduced with a versioned directory structure (cmdline-tools/latest/bin) to support multiple tool versions side-by-side and enable cleaner CI/CD integration.
 This architecture allows updating the tools independently from the IDE.